chronoscop/EmoCare/README.md

 This project is licensed under the [Apache License 2.0](https://github.com/chronoscop/EmoCare/blob/main/LICENSE) —see the LICENSE file for details.

-## To Be Continued
+~~## To Be Continued

-~~At the moment, the EmoCare application is available for download as a compiled Windows executable.
+At the moment, the EmoCare application is available for download as a compiled Windows executable.
 In the near future, I plan to open-source the full project, including all source code and documentation, so that developers can modify and improve the application. (after a year later may be)~~

-Now code have been release at [here](https://github.com/chronoscop/EmoCare-code)
+Now code have been release at [here](https://github.com/chronoscop/EmoCare-code) and the app have also update to version 2
 Thanks.